Kevin Hart Says Comedy's Full Of 'Flawed But Funny' People, Himself Included

 On the line between jokes that are edgy and jokes that are offensive

 We've lost the thought that comedians try to be edgy and funny.
 That's what comedians do.
-That's not me justifying it.
-That's me trying to make people have the common sense side of it, see the reality of what a comedian's attempt is behind the job.
+That's not me justifying it — that's me trying to make people have the common-sense side of it, see the reality of what a comedian's attempt is behind the job.
 It doesn't mean that you get it right all the time.
 It doesn't mean you're going to knock the ball out of the park all the time. ...

 There was a joke I used to have where I referred to midgets as midgets.
 And then I later was educated that midgets don't like to be called midgets!
 They like to be referred to as little people.
 I didn't know that!
 It was just a joke. ...
 I won't do that anymore.
 It's within the attempt to be funny.
 It doesn't mean that there's a malicious piece to it, you're just trying to make people laugh. ...

 It's like, what state of the world do you want comedy to go to?
-Because ultimately, if we keep pushing in this direction, you're gonna have comics that don't know what's safe to talk about, and now the conversation has changed to people aren't funny anymore, because everybody's afraid to be funny.
+Because ultimately, if we keep pushing in this direction, you're gonna have comics that don't know what's safe to talk about, and now the conversation has changed to people aren't funny anymore because everybody's afraid to be funny.
 So what level can they be funny? ...
 We're taking away the ability for people to be comfortable.
 Everybody.
 Workplace, work environments, from professional to any aspect of life, now.
 Everybody's walking on their toes.
 Everybody's walking on glass.
 Everybody is!

 On a time when the insult comic Don Rickles offended him